wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-bi/introduction-power-bi/includes/2a-data-modeling-visualizations.md

 ![Screenshot of a sample data set](../media/sample-data-set.png)

-When creating a visualization in Power BI, the service will aggregate numeric fields (the default is *sum*) over some categorical field.
+When you create a visualization in Power BI, the service will aggregate numeric fields (the default is *sum*) over some categorical field.
 For example, "Units Sold *by Product*", "Units Sold *by Month*" and "Manufacturing Price *by Segment*".
 Power BI refers to some numeric fields as **measures**.
 It's easy to